Assisting Georgia with Climate

 About our work

-New Perimeter provides assistance to the Government of Georgia's Ministry of Environment and Natural Resources Protection to support the country's participation in international climate change negotiations, including the Conference of the Parties (COP) of the United Nations Framework Convention on Climate Change (UNFCCC) and the Meeting of the Parties of the Kyoto Protocol (KP).
-Most recently, New Perimeter helped Georgia negotiate the historic Paris Agreement on climate change and participated in follow-on negotiations.
-New Perimeter provides Georgia with both international legal counsel to better understand the complex legal and treaty texts and personnel to more effectively navigate UN climate negotiations.
+New Perimeter provides assistance to the Government of Georgia's Ministry of Environment and Natural Resources Protection to support the country's participation in international climate change negotiations, including the Conference of the Parties (COP) under the United Nations Framework Convention on Climate Change (UNFCCC).
+New Perimeter provides Georgia with both international legal counsel to better understand the complex legal and treaty texts and personnel to more effectively navigate UN climate change negotiations.

 - Georgia has an impressive low-carbon track record.
 Around 85 percent of its power generation is from renewable hydroelectric sources.

 The three of us on the ground doubled the size of the Georgian delegation, helping to ensure coverage in all negotiating sessions.
 Perhaps more important, though, was the team of volunteer lawyers supporting our delegation from DLA Piper's offices across the U.S. and Europe.
 Those volunteers provided daily updates on the iterations of treaty and decision text that were emerging from the Conference of Parties’ back offices.
-The team also conducted on-the-spot research as questions arose in the course of negotiations.
-In other words, DLA Piper lawyers gave the Georgian delegation the kind of support that normally only wealthy countries enjoy.”
+The team also conducted on-the-spot research as questions arose in the course of negotiations. — Jesse Medlong, Associate, DLA Piper

 This collaboration has been a great experience that provided Georgia the ability to be present at a number of parallel sessions which otherwise would have been impossible…[T]he Ministry would like to thank [DLA Piper] for your support throughout the Paris conference as well as for the assistance your firm has provided to our team in previous years.
 Working with [your team] has been a great asset all through the negotiation process. — Teimuraz Murgulia, First Deputy Minister, Ministry of Environment and Natural Resources Protection of Georgia